• Skip to main content

 Guano Point

-Now, one of the best viewpoints of the river is directly in front of where the bus drops you off.
+One of the best viewpoints of the river is directly in front of where the bus drops you off.
 So once you get off the shuttle, walk straight ahead toward the rim.
 But, be careful here.
 There aren’t any ropes – only a few signs warning you not to get too close.

 The first time I went, I thought this view was the only thing to see at Guano Point, so I didn’t explore the area.
 But there’s also a trail that takes you to a historical monument.
 And trust me – you don’t want to miss this short hike!